SquadronData/.github/profile/README.md

 ### Platforms We Support

 - **Snowflake**: Extensive expertise, including our proprietary Data Warehouse Migrator for automated migrations.
-- **Datavolo**: Replaces single-use, point-to-point code with fast, flexible, reusable pipelines, freeing you to focus on what matters most—doing incredible work.
-- **Cloudera Data Platform (CDP)**: Our primary focus is with Snowflake; however, our expertise in CDP provides our clients with stellar resources to assist with migrations of any size.

 ### Our Solutions